doZennn/simplechanges-js/README.md

 # simplechanges-js

 A WIP static changelog site generator.
-See it in action on [SteamGridDB](https://changelog.steamgriddb.com/).
+See it in action on [SteamGridDB's Changelog](https://changelog.steamgriddb.com/).

 ## TODO